What was Don Cornelius' Net Worth?

 Later Years

 Cornelius left his role on the show in 1993, though it continued on without him until 2006.
 Cornelius sold the show to MadVision Entertainment in 2008.
 Outside of his work on "Soul Train," Cornelius had a small number of film roles.
 He appeared as a record producer in the 1988 film "Tapeheads."
-In 1987, he appeared as a fictionalized version of himself in the film "The Return of Bruno," a mockumentary about fictional singer Bruno Radolini portrayed by Bruce Willis.
+In 1987, he appeared as a fictionalized version of himself in the film "The Return of Bruno," a mockumentary about the fictional singer Bruno Radolini portrayed by Bruce Willis.
 In the film, Cornelius hosts a show called "Bless My Soul," loosely inspired by "Soul Train."
-Cornelius appeared in episode of "Unsung" in 2012, his final onscreen appearance before his death.
+Cornelius appeared in an episode of "Unsung" in 2012, his final onscreen appearance before his death.

 Personal Life

 Cornelius's first wife was Delores Harrison.
-The couple had two sons together, Anthony and Raymond, before their marriage ended in divorce.
+The couple had two sons together, Anthony and Raymond before their marriage ended in divorce.
 He married Russian supermodel Victoria Avila in 2001.
 They remained married until 2009.
 The events that led up to the dissolution of their marriage were dramatic.
 In October of 2008, Cornelius was arrested at his Los Angeles home on Mulholland Drive on a felony domestic violence charge.
 He was charged with spousal abuse but pleaded not guilty.
 He was banned from going near Avila, who filed two restraining orders against him.
 He was ultimately placed on 36 months of probation, during which time Avila filed for divorce.

 In the years that followed his death, sexual assault allegations directed at Cornelius surfaced.
 In a 2022 documentary miniseries called "Secrets of Playboy," Cornelius was accused of sexually assaulting two Playboy bunnies in the 1970s.
 The women alleged they had been brought to Cornelius's home for three days and were locked in separate rooms and assaulted.
-Cornelius's son, Anthony, subsequently released a statement which called the allegations baseless and unbelievable.
+Cornelius's son, Anthony, subsequently released a statement that called the allegations baseless and unbelievable.

 Death